 Wear Eye Cream

 Get into the habit of incorporating an eye cream in your skin care regimen—both morning and night.
 A small dab applied on the orbital bone (the part of the face that lies between the upper cheekbone and under-eye area) will help encourage a younger looking eye area.
-Which eye cream are you using?
+Here’s our most popular: the Hyaluronic Eye Cream.

 As they say, laughter is the best medicine.
 A cheerful heart is a younger one; while the trade-off to smiling is the formation of crow’s feet, don’t let that fact scare you.
 Go ahead and laugh till your stomach hurts and smile as often as you can—it will enhance your overall well-being and is worth a crow’s foot or two!